I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 And it is to a large degree.

-He has an attorney, and the attorney has given us a bit of news that in the face of uh growing international support, and even folks in America, like the American Center for Law and Justice, they're starting to draw attention to this,
+He has an attorney, and the attorney has given us a bit of news that in the face of growing international support and even folks in America, like the American Center for Law and Justice, they're starting to draw attention to this.

-I mean, if you are, if if if you pretty well have a uh a leader, a secular leader in Ahmadinejad, who's kind of a Hitler starter kit, and if uh your your overall philosophy is to yearn for the violent eradication of Israel from the map, you probably ought to sugarcoat your image in as many other ways as possible.
+I mean, if you are, if you pretty well have a leader, a secular leader in Ahmadinejad, who's kind of a Hitler starter kit, and if your overall philosophy is to yearn for the violent eradication of Israel from the map, you probably ought to sugarcoat your image in as many other ways as possible.

 So here's what I hope.

-It appears that the um the case of Yusuf Nadarkani, this Christian pastor in Iran, that the whole case has been handed over to the Ayatollah Ali Khamenei, who is the spiritual leader and highest authority.
+It appears that the case of Yusuf Nadarkani, this Christian pastor in Iran, that the whole case has been handed over to the Ayatollah Ali Khomeini, who is the spiritual leader and highest authority.

 And here's what I hope.

-I hope that the Ayatollah Khameini, not the Ayatollah Homeini, he was the uh Iran 1979 guy, embassy siege guy.
+I hope that the Ayatollah Khomeini, not the Ayatollah Khomeini, he was the Iran 1979 guy, embassy siege guy.

-Because you remember that we just we didn't we just release the hikers, the people stupid enough to be hiking along the Iran, Iraq border.
+The people stupid enough to be hiking along the Iran-Iraq border.

 Can't you go to the Rockies or something?